LIFT + REAP for Frailty in Liver Transplant Candidates

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is the LIFT + REAP treatment safe for liver transplant candidates?
+What prior data suggests that the LIFT and REAP interventions are safe for liver transplant candidates?

 Daniela P Ladner, MD